 In regard to this type of unacceptable behavior, the book of Jude clearly states that all those in Sodom and Gomorrah (men and women) were punished with the death penalty for indulging in "different" or "strange" flesh.
 This penalty came in the form of fire and brimstone, raining down from heaven upon the two cities, and burning everything up completely like the lake of Fire (Jude 7).

-Why does God detest homosexual (gay) behavior?
+Why does God detest homosexuality?
 Paul, in the book of 1Corinthians (see 1Corinthians 15:42 - 49), reveals that the Eternal is reproducing Himself by creating spiritual sons and daughters.
 Our ultimate destiny, if we are willing and repent of our sins, is to be a part of the divine family.
 The purpose of marriage and sex, between a man and a woman, is to produce children that can also ultimately enter the Kingdom of God.

 A lifestyle that centers around being gay works against God's great plan since procreation cannot occur between two people of the same sex.
 Homosexuality of any variation is confusion because God ordained reproduction through kind after its kind (Genesis 1).

 In conclusion, the Bible clearly states that homosexuality is forbidden and an abomination in the eyes of God (Leviticus 18:22, 20:13, 1Timothy 1:8 - 10).
 His judgment against those caught practicing this behavior was the death penalty (Genesis 19, Leviticus 20:13).
 Those who continuously indulge in the fulfillment of such lusts and do not repent will not be in the Kigdom of God (1Corinthians 6:9 - 11).
 Those who repent of their sinful ways, however, will be forgiven by God through Christ.